-In Québec, most of the exploitable forest is public property managed by the Ministère des Ressources naturelles ("Ministère"), which determines the market value of the stumpage.
+Forest tenures are used primarily for the procurement of utility poles.
+In Québec, most of the exploitable forest is public property managed by the Ministère des Ressources naturelles et de la faune ("Ministère"), which determines the market value of the stumpage.
 Timber allocation agreements, called "Contrats d'approvisionnement et d'aménagement forestier" or "CAAFs", allow the lumber industry to cut an annual volume in return for forest development based on the principle of sustained yield.
 These forest cutting privileges are reviewed every 5 years.
-The "CAAF" entered into for a term of 25 years is extended every 5 years if the beneficiary has complied with its obligations.
+The CAAF, entered into for a term of 25 years, is extended every 5 years if the beneficiary has complied with its obligations.

-In British Columbia, the Ministry of Forests and Range is responsible for issuing forest licenses which grant the right to harvest a specified volume of timber on public lands managed by the Ministry of Forests and Range.
-A forest license generally has a term of 15 years and is renewable every five years subject to the licensee satisfactorily performing its harvesting and silvicultural operations.
+In British Columbia, the Ministry of Forests and Range ("MOF") is responsible for issuing and monitoring tenures which grant the licensee the right to harvest a specific volume of timber on crown lands administered by the MOF.
+A forest license generally has a term of 15 years and is renewable every 5 years, subject to the licensee satisfactorily performing its administrative, planning, harvesting and silviculture and environmental stewardship operations.
 Non-renewable forest licenses for a fixed volume to be cut in a specified time may also be granted.